Vegetable Fritter

 Key Techniques

-- Deep frying in oil at 350-375°F
+- Deep-frying in oil at 350-375°F

-- Shallow frying for lighter preparation
+- Shallow frying

-- Baking at 400°F for healthier alternative
+- Air-frying for lower-fat alternative

 Classic Dishes